codingrosquick/circles_file_handler/README.md

 To help in this configuration, a method, create_irods_env() can be used.
 Check out the file ```code_examples/example_irods``` for an example of such configuration.

+WARNING: If your access to CyVerse through IRODS already works locally, there would be no need to do this step.

 Once this has been done one time, there will be no need for using this method on local machines.

 If you are working within Docker containers or VMs environment, you may need to call this at the beginning of each task.